jabarragann/surgical_robotics_challenge/challenge1_scripts/README.md

 pip install -r requirements.txt
 ```

-If prefered dependencies can be manually installed with
+or manual install the dependencies with

 ```
 pip install albumentations